 But with the advent of 4K Ultra HD resolution, it was only a matter of time before the two cutting-edge technologies combined.
 LG introduced the first 4K OLED TV - the 55EG960V - in 2015, and since then it's become an incredibly impressive pairing.

 HDR (High Dynamic Range) isn't exclusive to OLED TVs, but it can make a huge impact on OLED's picture performance by displaying even greater variations in colour and brightness.

-4K OLED TVs with HDR include LG's Award-winning OLED55C8PLA and the Ambilight-toting Philips 55OLED803 and Panasonic's splendid TX-55FZ802.
+4K OLED TVs with HDR include LG's Award-winning OLED55C8PLA, the Ambilight-toting Philips 55OLED803 and Panasonic's splendid TX-55FZ802.
 LG's 2018 range of OLED TVs is one of the few to come with Dolby Vision support as standard.

-And if that wasn't enough, LG also showed off a mammoth 88in 8K OLED display at CES 2018 earlier this year - not only the world's biggest OLED screen (current screens max out at 77in) but also the first time 8K resolution has been displayed on an OLED.
-A sign of things to come?
-We wouldn't be selling off your 4K TV just yet...
+And if that wasn't enough, LG also showed off a mammoth 88in 8K OLED TV at CES 2019.
+It might be a sign of things to come but wouldn't be selling off your 4K TV just yet...

 What about curved, flexible and rollable OLED TVs?